SimPilotAdamT/deverser-linux/README.md

 ## Issues/Bugs/Fixes/Improvements

-If you have any bugs/issues open an issue [here](https://github.com/SimPilotAdamT/deverser-linux/issues) with details about your macOS machine (OS version, other basic info), iOS device (iOS version, jailbreak, etc) and details about what is not working.
+If you have any bugs/issues open an issue [here](https://github.com/SimPilotAdamT/deverser-linux/issues) with details about your computer (distro, harware, other basic info), iOS device (iOS version, jailbreak, etc) and details about what is not working.

 Any ideas/fixes/improvements can be sent in a pull request [here](https://github.com/SimPilotAdamT/deverser-linux/pulls).